Tambuwal urges African lawyers to help check arbitrariness in governance

 The Governor of Sokoto State, Aminu Tambuwal, has urged African lawyers to stand up against arbitrary exercise of power by elected leaders in the continent.

-Tambuwal, who is also the Chairman Peoples Democratic Party (PDP) Governors’ Forum, advised in his keynote address at the 2020 Virtual Conference organised by the African Bar Association (AfBA) in Niamey, Niger Republic, made available to newsmen in Abuja.
+Tambuwal, who is also the Chairman Peoples Democratic Party (PDP) Governors’ Forum, gave the advice in his keynote address at the 2020 Virtual Conference organised by the African Bar Association (AfBA) in Niamey, Niger Republic, made available to newsmen in Abuja.

 He said it was time to insist that every State in Africa must be governed according to the wishes of the people and dictates of the Constitution.